mangrovedao/hardhat-test-solidity/README.md

 // `_Test` suffix means it is a test contract contract MyContract_Test {

+  receive() external payable {} // necessary to receive eth from test runner

   // `_test` suffix means it is a test function function addition_test() public {
     prepare();